London, Tilbury and Southend line: The 1980s

-The privatisation era (1994-current day)
+The privatisation era (1994–current day)

 During the early 1990s proposals were put forward to convert the whole route into a guided busway, however these plans were quickly dismissed when British Rail announced a complete re-signalling of the line.

 On 30 November 1992, Tilbury Riverside station was closed.
 For many years prior to closure, the station was served only by certain trains on the local service from Upminster via Grays, because the nearby Dartford Crossing and increased car ownership had caused a decline in its importance as a passenger ferry terminal.
 There was some opposition to closure, but British Rail cited financial reasons for the closure with the annual cost of running the service at £180,000 against income of £11,000.

 In 1995 a station was built at Chafford Hundred to serve the new community there as well as Lakeside Shopping Centre.
-Main line platforms were re-established and opened at West Ham in 1999, to provide interchange with the extended Jubilee line and North London Line.
+Main line platforms were re-established and opened at West Ham in 1999, to provide interchange with the extended Jubilee line and North London line.

 In the late 1990s, the line was comprehensively upgraded with new signals, refurbished track and new Class 357 Electrostar trains, operated by c2c.
-Owing to the growth in commuting into London - to the City and Canary Wharf - and the rise in population living in London, passenger numbers on the route have increased substantially, rising by 34% between 2011 and 2019.
+Owing to the growth in commuting into London – to the City and Canary Wharf – and the rise in population living in London, passenger numbers on the route have increased substantially, rising by 34% between 2011 and 2019.
 Freight along the line has also increased, thanks to the Port of Tilbury and the London Gateway port (which opened in 2013), as well as the connection to High Speed 1 for European freight trains.

+On 20 July 2025, the operator c2c was returned to public ownership by the Labour Government.

 Operations

 Timetables

-Commentary on LT&SR timetables prior to 1912 can be found in the London Tilbury and Southend Railway entry.
+Commentary on LT&SR timetables prior to 1912 can be found in the London, Tilbury and Southend Railway entry.

 Early years

 On the London and Blackwall cable railway the trains worked every 15 minutes and the journey time was 13 minutes.
 The service was operated between 08:45 and 09:45pm.
 There were regular connecting ferries to Gravesend and Woolwich and it was possible to book through tickets.
 This pattern was still in place in 1850 (by now the L&BR was a more conventional railway) and there was a through service to Bow on the new extension railway every half hour.

-At Fenchurch Street in 1854 there were now four companies operating trains - the LT&SR, The North London Railway (NLR).
+At Fenchurch Street in 1854 there were now four companies operating trains – the LT&SR, The North London Railway (NLR).
 The Eastern Counties Railway (ECR) and the L&BR.
 The LT&SR services were at this time routed via Stratford and Forest Gate Junction thence Barking and onto Tilbury.
 ECR services were routed to Loughton and NLR services to Chalk Farm.